tarwn/lessthandot-hugo/blogs/content/posts/2013-01-21-ole-db-source-date-literal.md

 > _<span style="font-size: x-small;">SSIS package “TestOracle.dtsx” starting.
 Information: 0x4004300A at (DFT) Read from Oracle, SSIS.Pipeline: Validation phase is beginning.<br /></span>__<span style="font-size: x-small;">Warning: 0x800470C8 at (DFT) Read from Oracle, (OLE_SRC) Read from DUAL [1]: The external columns for component “(OLE_SRC) Read from DUAL” (1) are out of synchronization with the data source columns.
 The <strong>column “TEST” needs to be added</strong> to the external columns.<br /></span>__<span style="font-size: x-small;">The <strong>external column “TESTDATE” (191) needs to be removed</strong> from the external columns.<br /></span>__<span style="font-size: x-small;">Error: 0xC004706B at (DFT) Read from Oracle, SSIS.Pipeline: “component “(OLE_SRC) Read from DUAL” (1)” failed validation and returned validation status “VS_NEEDSNEWMETADATA”.<br /></span>__<span style="font-size: x-small;">Error: 0xC004700C at (DFT) Read from Oracle, SSIS.Pipeline: One or more component failed validation.<br /></span>__ <span style="font-size: x-small;">Error: 0xC0024107 at (DFT) Read from Oracle: There were errors during task validation.<br /></span>__<span style="font-size: x-small;">SSIS package ” TestOracle.dtsx ” finished: Failure.</span>_

 <p style="text-align: justify;">
   I marked the issues in bold.
-Apparently, SSIS insists there’s a new column called Test which isn’t included in the SQL statement but should be added to the metadata anyway.
+Apparently, SSIS insists there's a new column called Test which isn't included in the SQL statement but should be added to the metadata anyway.
 The TestDate column, which is real, should be removed.
 Somehow, SSIS interpretes the SQL statement wrong and truncates the column name TestDate to Test.
 </p>

 <p style="text-align: justify;">
-  Changing the <em>DelayValidation</em> property of the data flow to True didn’t have much effect.
+  Changing the <em>DelayValidation</em> property of the data flow to True didn't have much effect.
 The package starts running but crashes at the source component:
 </p>

 <div class="image_block" style="text-align: center;">